Domino tiling: Tatami

 Tatami are Japanese floor mats in the shape of a domino (1x2 rectangle).
 They are used to tile rooms, but with additional rules about how they may be placed.
 In particular, typically, junctions where three tatami meet are considered auspicious, while junctions where four meet are inauspicious, so a proper tatami tiling is one where only three tatami meet at any corner.
 The problem of tiling an irregular room by tatami that meet three to a corner is NP-complete.

 Applications in statistical physics

 There is a one-to-one correspondence between a periodic domino tiling and a ground state configuration of the fully-frustrated Ising model on a two-dimensional periodic lattice.
-To see that, we note that at the ground state, each plaquette of the spin model must contain exactly one frustrated interaction.
+At the ground state, each plaquette of the spin model must contain exactly one frustrated interaction.
 Therefore, viewing from the dual lattice, each frustrated edge must be "covered" by a 1x2 rectangle, such that the rectangles span the entire lattice and do not overlap, or a domino tiling of the dual lattice.